press kit

 LaTresse Snead was born during an earthquake in San Francisco and has brought that power to every position she has held since.

-During her time as an executive leader in the nonprofit space, she worked at premier organizations, including the Boys & Girls Club of America, Mothers Against Drunk Driving, the American Red Cross, The Nature Conservancy, and the National Park Foundation.
+During her time as an executive leader in the nonprofit space, she worked at premier organizations, including Boys & Girls Club of America, Mothers Against Drunk Driving, American Red Cross, The Nature Conservancy, and National Park Foundation.
 During these tenures, Snead influenced more than two hundred million dollars in donations and drove life-saving policies into effect, along with bold conservation initiatives.

 LaTresse Snead is the CEO and founder of Bonsai Leadership Group, a boutique consulting, executive coaching, and leadership recruitment service for nonprofit organizations focused on creating racially diverse candidate pools for consideration in positions of power within the nonprofit sector.
 She is also a Birkman Certified Consultant and Certified Executive Coach who uses her skills to help clients achieve their professional goals.

-In addition to her professional experiences, Snead has served on the boards of the North American Association for Environmental Education, EarthShare, Minnesota Council on Foundations, West Central Initiative, Alexandria Area YMCA, and Lakes Area Professional Women.
+In addition to her professional experiences, Snead has served on the boards of Birds Georgia, North American Association for Environmental Education, EarthShare, Minnesota Council on Foundations, West Central Initiative, Alexandria Area YMCA, and Lakes Area Professional Women.
 She and her family reside in the Washington, D.C. metro area with their poochon pup, Pancake.

 About the book